KevinTheRainmaker/MovieRecSys/README.md

 ### Overview
 This project uses various recommendation system algorithms to create and distribute websites that recommend movies.

+- <a href = "https://github.com/KevinTheRainmaker/Recommendation_Algorithms/blob/main/1.%20Content-Based%20Filtering%20Practice%20-%20TMDB%205000%20Movie%20Dataset.ipynb">Content-Based Filtering</a>

-As a baseline for this, the following video was referred.
+As a baseline for deploy, the following was referred.

 <a href="https://youtu.be/1xtrIEwY_zY">[YouTube: 'Movie Recommender System Project | Content Based Recommender System with Heroku Deployment']</a>